Upper-state Lifetime | previous | next | feedback |

 - Assuming the existence of dipole-allowed transitions, excited levels of atoms or ions typically have lifetimes of the order of nanoseconds.

-- The lifetime of carriers in the conduction band of a direct bandgap semiconductor (as used for semiconductor lasers) is also typically a few nanoseconds.
+- The lifetime of carriers in the conduction band of a direct band gap semiconductor (as used for semiconductor lasers) is also typically a few nanoseconds.

-Note that the threshold powers for different gain media vary much less than the upper-state lifetimes do, since long upper-state lifetimes imply low emission cross sections, and the threshold power depends on the σ–
+Note that the threshold powers for different gain media vary much less than the upper-state lifetimes do, since long upper-state lifetimes imply low emission cross-sections, and the threshold power depends on the <$\sigma -\tau$> product (see below).

 Importance for Lasers

-The gain efficiency and thus also the threshold pump power of a laser also depend on the emission cross section (apart from other factors); the threshold pump power is inversely proportional to the product of upper-state lifetime and emission cross section (called the σ–
+A long upper-state lifetime in a laser gain medium means that a significant population inversion can be maintained with a relatively low pump power.
+The gain efficiency and thus also the threshold pump power of a laser also depend on the emission cross-section (apart from other factors); the threshold pump power is inversely proportional to the product of upper-state lifetime and emission cross-section (called the <$\sigma -\tau$> product), at least for four-level lasers.

 The upper-state lifetime also influences the laser dynamics, e.g. the relaxation oscillations and the tendency for spiking.

-A long upper-state lifetime is desirable for continuously pumped Q-switched lasers, because it makes it possible to store large amounts of energy.
+A long upper-state lifetime is desirable for continuously pumped Q-switched lasers because it makes it possible to store large amounts of energy.

 Measurement of the Upper-state Lifetime

-The upper-state lifetime can be measured e.g. by populating the upper laser level with a short laser pulse and monitoring the decay of the fluorescence.
-(Chopping a continuous-wave beam is also an option, but the switching is then much slower, and the level of population achievable may be smaller.)
 Note that in highly doped media the measured upper-state lifetime may be increased by reabsorption of the fluorescence, particularly if radiation trapping due to total internal reflection at the surfaces of the medium enhances this effect [1, 2].
 Reabsorption effects can be suppressed by using a lightly doped powder of the substance immersed in a liquid with comparable refractive index, or by dominantly recording fluorescence from some edge of a sample, using a pinhole (pinhole method).
-Note that the fluorescence decay becomes non-exponential in situations with significant reabsorption.
-Non-exponential decay can also result from various other conditions.

 Bibliography

-| [1] | D. S. Sumida and T. Y. Fan, “Effect of radiation trapping on fluorescence lifetime and emission cross section measurements in solid-state laser media”, Opt.
+[1] | D. S. Sumida and T. Y. Fan, “Effect of radiation trapping on fluorescence lifetime and emission cross-section measurements in solid-state laser media”, Opt.
 Lett.
-19 (17), 1343 (1994) |
+19 (17), 1343 (1994); https://doi.org/10.1364/OL.19.001343 |

-| [2] | H. Kühn et al., “Model for the calculation of radiation trapping and description of the pinhole method”, Opt.
+[2] | H. Kühn et al., “Model for the calculation of radiation trapping and description of the pinhole method”, Opt.
 Lett.
-32 (13), 1908 (2007) |
+32 (13), 1908 (2007); https://doi.org/10.1364/OL.32.001908 |